Hola my fellow Flight Searchers,

 Expedia is discounting heavily so you’ll start your search with Expedia, use their scratchpad, and come back to buy…… And it’s working.

-We do approximately 200 price searches each day testing the market pricing……..Real people, not robots.
+We do approximately 200 price searches each day testing the market pricing……..searches done by real people, not robots.

 And we almost always find OTA’s to be lower these days (especially Expedia).